Skip to the main content.

 3. Employee Identification Number (EIN):

 Send in your Federal Tax ID Number (FEIN) document.
-If don’t have the original, you can send the number.
+If you don’t have the original, you can send the number.
 (Hint: it will be on your previous tax returns.)

 4. Certificate of Good Standing: